Whitewater kayaking: Injuries

 Kayaking and Rafting are considered an extreme sport.
 While considered not too extreme or difficult, on occasion it can be dangerous and cause serious injuries.

 Kayaking and rafting exhibit distinct injury rates, with kayaking experiencing 3 to 6 injuries and rafting ranging from 0.26 to 2.1 per 100,000 boating days.
 In kayaking, acute injuries typically result from the force exerted by the water on the upper extremity, predominantly the shoulder, or collisions with objects during 'swimming' incidents.
 On the other hand, acute rafting injuries more commonly stem from contact with another rafter's paddle or equipment, followed by incidents where the rafter collides with an object while 'swimming.'
 Chronic injuries are relatively rare in rafting, contrasting with kayaking where they account for 25% to 40% of all injuries, primarily manifesting as shoulder or wrist complaints.

 Other

 In addition to the boat and paddle there are several other pieces of gear that are necessary for whitewater paddling.
 A buoyancy aid (BA) or personal flotation device (PFD), helmet, and spray deck (sometimes known as a sprayskirt) are considered essential while a throwbag, knife, and safety whistle are recommended as standard pieces of safety gear.
-Many people also wear a nose clip since flipping the boat is a normal part of the whitewater experience.
+Many people also wear a nose clip since flipping the boat and possibly rolling back up is a normal part of the whitewater experience.
 In addition the boater must be dressed appropriately for the water temperature, which might simply be a wetsuit or drysuit.
 The boat itself should be equipped with enough flotation to make pinning less likely and help enable its recovery.